goadesign/goa.design/content/design/types.md

 can be referred to using variables or their names.

 It is often the case that the same attributes are used to define an action request payload and a response media type.
-This is especially true with REST APIs where sending a requet to create a resource often times returns a representation of it in the response.
+This is especially true with REST APIs where sending a request to create a resource often times returns a representation of it in the response.
 The goa design language helps with this common case by providing a `Reference` function that may be used in both `Type` and `MediaType` function calls alike.
 This function takes one argument which is either a variable